 The State of Independence

 Assuming the maverick spirit

 Independent film used to be defined as any film made outside of the studio system.
 But, where six major studios were once responsible for most creative guidance and financial backing, now there are ample production companies and private investments that can raise the large sums of money needed to get a film in the can.

 In the late '60s and early '70s, maverick filmmaker John Cassavetes famously had nothing but an actress, a Bolex, and a sound guy, and he still managed to leave an undeniable impression on cinema.
-Granted, that actress was Gena Rowlands, the script was woman Under The Influence, and he was “no first name needed” Cassavetes.
+Granted, that actress was Gena Rowlands, the script was A Woman Under The Influence, and the director was “no first name needed” Cassavetes.